Looking for some hidden gems in London? We have an impressive list here for you!

 Granted, many people don’t know about these places.
 And that’s why we bring you this list of unusual things to do in London so that you can see a different side of the city.

 London’s great thing is that there’s always something different to see and do, and it’s also the city’s greatest strength.

 Without further ado, here are 16 hidden gems of London worth visiting.

 London hidden gems

-As said, most London travel guides will point you toward the Eye, Big Ben, etc. But today’s article is about some great hidden gems in London.
+As said, most London travel guides will point you toward the Eye, Big Ben, etc., because these are obvious landmarks in London.
+But today’s article is about some great hidden gems in London.
 We hope you like it!

 Located in West London, Little Venice is one of London’s hidden gems with boathouses, waterways, boat trips, Georgian houses, and many more.